-☐ I understand that as a Cal State East Bay graduate nursing student I am a member of a profession, which places me in a position of confidence requiring the utmost discretion and professionalism to protect those with and for whom I work.
+☐I understand that as a Cal State East Bay graduate nursing student I am a member of a profession, which places me in a position of confidence requiring the utmost discretion and professionalism to protect those with and for whom I work.
 I acknowledge that as a member of the nursing profession I have a responsibility to act in a manner consistent with the essential attributes of the profession.
-In this regard: ☐ I have read the Nursing Student Handbook.
+In this regard: □I have read the Nursing Student Handbook.
 I am aware that it contains information on topics including (but not limited to) program description, program requirements, and policies on student conduct, and academic performance.
-I am aware that it describes communication procedures for student concerns and resources available to me in my student role. □ I agree to protect the privacy of faculty, peers, patients and family members of patients by not inappropriately disclosing confidential information about faculty, peers, patients or their family members that is disclosed to me in my capacity as a Cal State East Bay nursing student.
+I am aware that it describes communication procedures for student concerns and resources available to me in my student role. □I agree to protect the privacy of faculty, peers, patients and family members of patients by not inappropriately disclosing confidential information about faculty, peers, patients or their family members that is disclosed to me in my capacity as a Cal State East Bay nursing student.
 In addition, I agree not to inappropriately disclose confidential information about my agency or institution that is disclosed to me in my capacity as a Cal State East Bay nursing student.
-I will adhere to HIPAA guidelines. ☐ I will conduct myself in a manner that exhibits professional values and in accordance with the American Nurses Association (ANA) Code of Ethics for Nurses.
+I will adhere to HIPAA guidelines. □I will conduct myself in a manner that exhibits professional values and in accordance with the American Nurses Association (ANA) Code of Ethics for Nurses.
 This document is available to view here. ☐ I have been informed that information contained in the Nursing Student Handbook covers my rights and responsibilities as a nursing student at Cal State East Bay.
-I have been informed that it is incumbent on me to read and apprise myself of the information contained in the Handbook. ☐ I will maintain and uphold the academic integrity policy of the Department of Nursing and will not condone or participate in any activities of academic dishonesty including, but not limited to, plagiarism, cheating, stealing or copying another's assigned work, or lying about any situation. $\Box$ I will not recreate any items or portions of any assignment or exam for my own use, or for use by others. oxdot I will not accept or access any unauthorized information related to any assignment or exam . $\square$ I will not discuss or post any information about faculty, peers, patients, family members, or any clinical facility on any electronic venue without prior written consent.
-Nor will I leave/save any patient, family, faculty, clinical facility or student information on any open access desktop or hard-drive. $\square$ I will report any potential or actual breach of exam information to course faculty. ☐ I will not discuss or post any information, photos, or videos about faculty, peers, or any clinical facility on any electronic venue (i.e., , Facebook, Instagram, Twitter, cell phones, etc.).
+I have been informed that it is incumbent on me to read and apprise myself of the information contained in the Handbook. ☐I will maintain and uphold the academic integrity policy of the Department of Nursing and will not condone or participate in any activities of academic dishonesty including, but not limited to, plagiarism, cheating, stealing or copying another's assigned work, or lying about any situation. \Box I will not recreate any items or portions of any assignment or exam for my own use, or for use by others. \Box I will not accept or access any unauthorized information related to any assignment or exam . ☐I will not discuss or post any information about faculty, peers, patients, family members, or any clinical facility on any electronic venue without prior written consent.
 Nor will I leave/save any patient, family, faculty, clinical facility or student information on any open access desktop or hard-drive.

-Student's Signature Date:

-Student's Printed Name

-March 2023
+☐I will report any potential or actual breach of exam information to course faculty. on any electronic venue (i.e., , Facebook, Instag otos, or videos about faculty, peers, or any clinical facility gram, Twitter, cell phones, etc.).
+Nor will I leave/save any ot information on any open access desktop or hard-drive.
+Student's Signature Date: Student's Printed Name